A Tutorial Introduction to Lattice-based Cryptography and Homomorphic Encryption: Lattice Theory

 The structure of the reduction is shown in Figure \ref{fig:sisReduction}.
-The essential part of the proof is a polynomial-time reduction from SBP$_{\gamma}$ to SIS.
-The other two lattice problems can be reduced to SBP$_{\gamma}$, we skip the reduction details and refer the reader to the appendix of \citet{ajtai1996generating}.
+The essential part of the proof is a polynomial-time reduction from the lattice problem SBP$_{\gamma}$ to SIS.
+The other two lattice problems can be reduced to SBP$_{\gamma}$ (See \citet{ajtai1996generating} Appendix).